MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

     :::image type="content" source="media/cloudconnectors/connector-banner-warning-to-create-connection-in-portal.png" alt-text="Screenshot of the sign in dialog in connector actions including a banner message" border="false":::

-- Creating a connection type other than Oauth through Power Automate for desktop is currently not supported.
-For the respective connectors, you can create a connection through the corresponding [portal page](../../add-manage-connections.md#add-a-connection).

-    :::image type="content" source="media/cloudconnectors/connector-banner-prompt-to-create-connection-in-portal.png" alt-text="Screenshot of the connector actions including a banner message that prompts to create a connection through the portal" border="false":::

 - Creating non-OAuth connections through Power Automate for desktop isn't supported.
 For these connectors, create a connection through the corresponding [portal page](../../add-manage-connections.md#add-a-connection).

+    :::image type="content" source="media/cloudconnectors/connector-banner-prompt-to-create-connection-in-portal.png" alt-text="Screenshot of the connector actions including a banner message that prompts to create a connection through the portal" border="false":::